 Coding Task 0

-1. Clone the starter code from the repository into a new IntelliJ project
+1. Clone the starter code from the repository linked above into a new IntelliJ project

 Testing Requirements